toshoyeb/task-manager-fe/README.md

 ## Backend API

-This frontend connects to a Node.js/Express backend.
-Make sure your backend is running at `http://localhost:5000/api`.
+This frontend connects to a Node.js/Express backend at `https://task-manager-backend-8he0.onrender.com/api`.

 If your backend is running on a different URL, update the `API_URL` in `src/services/api.ts`.